J.D., University of Southern California

-Professor Romero's scholarship emphasizes the law's impact on marginalized groups, focusing on the intersection of immigration policy and individual rights.
-An elected member of the American Law Institute (ALI), Professor Romero has published numerous books, chapters, articles, and essays, including Alienated: Immigrant Rights, the Constitution, and Equality in America.
+An elected member of the American Law Institute (ALI), Professor Romero has written two books, co-edited a three-volume anthology, and published over thirty law review articles, book chapters, and essays.
 A former advisory board member of Penn State's Africana Research Center, Professor Romero previously served as president of both the South Central Pennsylvania Chapter of the ACLU and the NAACP of the Greater Carlisle Area.
-He has also served as an academic dean at Penn State Law and as a visiting professor of law at Howard and at Rutgers-Camden.
-More recently, Professor Romero delivered the 2011 Barbara Jordan Memorial Lecture at Penn State and was a featured guest on the public television series, Conversations from Penn State, where he talked about racial politics and immigration law.
+He has also served as an academic dean at Penn State Law and as a visiting professor of law at Howard and Rutgers.
 Upon graduating from USC Law, where he served as an editor of the Southern California Law Review, Professor Romero worked in private practice and as a law clerk to a federal judge in Los Angeles before he began teaching.

-“The Criminalization of Undocumented Migrants,” in Hidden Lives and Human Rights in the United States: Understanding the Controversies and Tragedies of Undocumented Immigration (edited by Lois Lorentzen, Praeger Press, July 2014).
+“The Criminalization of Undocumented Migrants,” in Hidden Lives and Human Rights in the United States: Understanding the Controversies and Tragedies of Undocumented Immigration (Lois Lorentzen, ed., Praeger Press, 2014).

-“Loving Across the Miles: Binational Same-Sex Marriages and the Supreme Court,” in Loving in a ‘Post-Racial’ World: Rethinking Race, Sex and Marriage (edited by K. Maillard & R. Villazor, Cambridge Univ.
-Press, 2012).
+“Loving Across the Miles: Binational Same-Sex Marriages,” in Loving in a ‘Post-Racial’ World: Rethinking Race, Sex and Marriage (Kevin Maillard & Rose Cuison Villazor, eds., Cambridge University Press, 2012).